TmLev/hpc-hw/3-heat/readme.md

 Measurements were taken on 3,1 GHz Dual-Core Intel Core i5 (**2** cores, **4** threads with hyper-threading enabled) in [`Release`](https://cmake.org/cmake/help/v3.18/variable/CMAKE_BUILD_TYPE.html) build.
-There are no speedups for experiments with more than 4 threads because of the overhead induced by context switching, OS preemptive nature, MPI's message passing synchronization, etc.
+Different numbers of rod points taken for computations require different configurations, so take these plots with a grain of salt.

 ![merged](plots/merged.png)

+There are no speedups for experiments with more than 4 threads because of the several reasons.
+First of all, the machine used for benchmarking has only 2 cores and some number of background tasks running at the same time.
+Then, there is a considerable overhead induced by the context switching (jump to kernel, store multiple registers, swap stack, jump back to userspace), while doing some other tasks (caused by OS preemptive nature).
+Last, MPI's message passing protocol includes some kind of synchronization between processes which is not free also.

 ## References